hispasat/the-best-web-development-books/README.md

 ### Contributing

 We'd love to have your helping hand on contributions to this list by sending a pull request.
-If you want to contribute to this list, send a pull request.
-All contributors will be

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)